tradingview/charting-library-examples/ruby-on-rails/README.md

 # TradingView Charting Library and Ruby on Rails Integration Example.

-The earliest supported version of the charting library for these examples is `v20`.
+The earliest supported version of the charting library for these examples is `v23.043`.

 ## How to start

 1. Check that you can view https://github.com/tradingview/charting_library/.
 If you do not have access then you can [request access to this repository here](https://www.tradingview.com/HTML5-stock-forex-bitcoin-charting-library/).

 1. Install Ruby.
-This example was created using Ruby 3.0.3.
+This example was created using Ruby 3.2.0

 1. Install Ruby on Rails.
-This example was created using Rails 7.0.1.
+This example was created using Rails 7.0.4.2

 1. Install Rails dependencies with `bundle install`.
+You may encounter an error that would require you to perform a `bundle update`.

 1. Copy the charting library files
 	1. If you are able to run bash scripts then the `copy_charting_library_files.sh` script can be used to copy the current stable version's files.